-1. Reading Assignments: First part is to read the textbooks and the materials to review and analyze the lecture given during a previous class session.
+- 1. Reading Assignments: First part is to read the textbooks and the materials to review and analyze the lecture given during a previous class session.
 Students are expected to spend six hours for each class session outside of class in completing the reading assignments related to each lecture.
-These assignments are graded through short quizzes given at the beginning of the following class session.

-2. Project: Second part of the homework consists of a project presented at the end of the course.
+These assignments are graded through short quizzes given at the beginning of the following class session. - 2.
+Project: Second part of the homework consists of a project presented at the end of the course.
 Each student will choose the topic for presentation or will be assigned one by the instructor.
 The presentation should be approximately 10 minutes long and with 5 minutes for a discussion.
-The presentation should include ultrasound images which may be received from the Director of Diagnostic Imaging Laboratory, related to the topic of presentation.
+The presentation should include ultrasound images, related to the topic of presentation.
 The topic and format for the presentation will be discussed in class for more details.
 A final draft of the presentation must be submitted for review one week prior to the presentation.